jplopez19/my-microglia-analysis/README.md

 - **config.py** or **settings.yaml:** Manages configurations and parameters used across the project.
 - **requirements.txt:** Lists all project dependencies.
 - **tests/:** Holds all test files for unit and integration testing.

-## Testing
-Tests can be found in the `tests/` directory.
-Make sure to add your test cases incrementally as the development progresses.

 ## Collaboration with Nance Lab
 This project aligns with the goals of the Nance Lab at the University of Washington, which focuses on nanotechnology as a probe and therapeutic delivery vehicle to treat the diseased brain.
 [Learn more about the Nance Lab](#).